Pultenaea elusa (J.D.Briggs & Crisp) de Kok APNI*

 Threatened species: NSW BCA: Critically Endangered; Commonwealth EPBC: Endangered

-Despite several searches in the type location and other likely localities, this taxon has not been seen for more than 60 years. it must therefore be regarded as presumed extinct.
+Despite several searches in the type location and other likely localities, this taxon has not been seen for more than 60 years.

 Text by Louisa Murray